How to Get Started with Your Outdoor Patio Design

 Add shade trees

 Early spring or late winter are both great times to plant trees (depending on your planting zone).
 Trees can be used as a natural border to create privacy, and over time can offer another shady spot.
-Find the species that is suited to your climate and region.
-Your local nursery can help.
+Find the species that is suited to your climate and region – your local nursery can help.
 Common varieties are oak, maple, tulip tree, white pine, and arborvitae.
 There are also ornamental trees that can provide some shade along with showy blossoms such as dogwood, flowering crabapple, crape myrtle, or redbud.
 If it’s not planting season when you’re making your plan, leave space for the trees you’ve selected and plant them during optimal planting weather for your location.

 Design with dimension

 A variety of features can add layers to your yard that create dimension and depth.
 Try planting climbing roses or clematis along a trellis, or add a pine or cedar pergola as a backdrop for additional height.
 Outdoor structures can turn out to be the most dominant feature of your yard, so plan your space with the size structure in mind.
 Measuring for a pergola or outdoor structure can be a good starting point for creating depth and dimension.
 Tall shrubs and grasses can also add extra texture as well as privacy.